-At June 30, 2008 and December 31, 2007, the sensitivity of changes in the key assumptions (discussed in greater detail below) related to the FireKeepers project are illustrated by the following increases (decreases) in the estimated fair value of the note receivable:
+At September 30, 2008 and December 31, 2007, the sensitivity of changes in the key assumptions (discussed in greater detail below) related to the FireKeepers project are illustrated by the following increases (decreases) in the estimated fair value of the note receivable:

-June 30, 2008 December 31, 2007 Discount rate increases 2.5% \$ (131,085) \$ (347,790) Discount rate decreases 2.5% 139,020 366,793 Forecasted opening date delayed one quarter (144,467) (442,085) Forecasted opening date accelerated one quarter 149,128 460,273
+September 30, 2008 Decemb er 31, 2007 • Discount rate increases 2.5% \$ (117,164) \$ (347,790) • Discount rate decreases 2.5% 123,594 366,793 • Forecasted opening date delayed one quarter (144,467) (442,085) • Forecasted opening date accelerated one quarter 150,251 460,273

-The Company also extended its estimated opening date for the Montana casino from the third quarter of 2009 to the fourth quarter of 2009.
-This revision is due to delays in regulatory approvals and the related effect on the ability to begin construction during the favorable construction season of warmer months.
-Also during the current quarter, the discount rate for the Montana casino was increased from 22% to 24%, based on increased project specific risks.
-The combined impact of the changes in estimated opening date and the discount rate reduced the estimated fair value of the note receivable related to the Montana project by \$43,633 to \$559,062 as of June 30, 2008.
+The Company extended its estimated opening date for the Montana casino from the fourth quarter of 2009 to the second quarter of 2010.
+The Company had expected that the tribe would receive key federal and state approvals during the third quarter which were not received and the pending change in the federal administration is expected to further delay the approval process until the second quarter of next year.
+The effect of the change in the estimated opening date reduced the estimated fair value of the note receivable related to the Montana project by \$51,364 as of September 30, 2008.

 In March 2008, we announced that we are no longer pursuing the Nambé Pueblo project.
 No tribal advances or payment of costs have been made since January 2008.
 Pursuant to the terms of the development agreement, the Pueblo has recognized its obligation to reimburse all of the Company's development advances for the project.
-To date, we have advanced \$661,600 for the development of the project, all of which is expected to be reimbursed by the Pueblo on yet to be negotiated terms.
+To date, we have advanced \$662,453 for the development of the project, all of which is expected to be reimbursed by the Pueblo on yet to be negotiated terms.
 In addition, the Company expects to negotiate payment from the Pueblo or its new developer for the value of the exclusive gaming rights granted to the Company by the Pueblo.
 However, as of December 31, 2007, the Company recorded an impairment loss associated with the related contract rights of \$207,534, pending a resolution with the Pueblo.
-The estimated fair value of the receivable from the Pueblo will develop a smaller scope project and will repay the advances over a five-year period after the project opens with interest at prime plus 2%.
-However, the collectability ultimately depends on the successful development and operation of the project, which we have no influence over, and accordingly, we have discounted the payment stream using a 21% discount rate.
+The estimated fair value of the receivable from the Pueblo is now based on the assumption that the Pueblo will develop a smaller scope project and will repay the advances over a five-year period after the project opens with interest at prime plus 2%.
+However, the collectability ultimately depends on the successful development and operation of the project, which we have no influence over, and accordingly, we have discounted the payment stream using a 20.5% discount rate.

 Advances to tribes are expected to be repaid prior to commencement of operations, or within the repayment term of typically between five and seven years, commencing 30 to 180 days after the opening of the project.
-At June 30, 2008, we estimate the following potential exposure resulting from a project not reaching completion:
+At September 30, 2008, we estimate the following potential exposure resulting from a project not reaching completion:

-June 30, 2008 FireKeepers New Mexico Montana Total Notes receivable \$ 3,781,399 \$ 492,573 \$ 559,062 \$ 4,833,034 Contract rights 16,665,931 151,556 16,817,487 Total \$ 20,447,330 \$ 492,573 \$ 710,618 \$21,650,521
+September 30, 2008 FireKeepers New Mexico Montana Total Notes receivable \$ 3,931,389 \$ 484,875 \$ 568,913 \$ 4,985,177 Contract rights 16,651,567 159,194 16,810,761 Total \$ 20,582,956 \$ 484,875 \$ 728,107 \$21,795,938